Before the Bell: What every Canadian investor needs to know today

 On Thursday, Wall Street - which managed another record close Wednesday on signals from the Federal Reserve that a rate hike is coming in December - gets results from Citigroup Inc. and JPMorgan Chase & Co.
 Ahead of the open, JPMorgan reported earnings per share of $1.76.
 That was ahead of analysts' estimates, which called for earnings of $1.65 a share on average.
 However, JPMorgan shares were weaker in the premarket as trading revenue declined.
 The bank said fixed income trading revenue was down 27 per cent in the quarter.

-Markets will also get earnings from Citigroup before the start of trading.
-Analysts expect Citi to post earnings of $1.32 a share.
+Meanwhile, Citigroup also posted results before the start of trading.
+The U.S. bank reported earnings per share in the latest quarter of $1.42, ahead of analysts' estimates which had called for earnings of about $1.32.
+Citigroup shares, which have outperformed the market this year, turned higher in the wake of the results.

-On Bay Street, Quebec-based drugstore operator Jean Coutu posted second-quarter earnings of $47.8-million or 26 cents a share, down from $51.5-million or 28 cents.
+In this country, Quebec-based drugstore operator Jean Coutu posted second-quarter earnings of $47.8-million or 26 cents a share, down from $51.5-million or 28 cents.
 Revenue rose to $744.3-million from $701.2-million in the year-earlier quarter.
 The retailer said the lower quarter profit reflected a decrease in contribution from its Pro Doc's subsidiary, which has been affected by Quebec government regulations on generic drugs.

 Also on Bay Street, NAFTA negotiations will continue to cast a shadow as U.S. President Donald Trump continues to threaten to rip up the agreement.